 1. Foster/adoptive parents shall ensure that the foster child(ren) in their care receive all necessary comprehensive health screens as required by the Early and Periodic Screening, Diagnosis and Treatment (EPSDT) program, known as HealthCheck.
-In addition, it is further agreed that they will maintain records of all such screens and to ensure that the
+In addition, it is further

-- child(ren) is/are scheduled for and receive all necessary followup medical, dental, optical or psychological treatment as prescribed by screening provider. - 2.
-Foster/adoptive parents shall notify the Department if foster child (ren) in their care requires hospitalization or surgery whether it is an emergency or a non-emergency situation to obtain the appropriate medical consent for any procedure necessary for the child. - 3.
+- agreed that they will maintain records of all such screens and to ensure that the child(ren) is/are scheduled for and receive all necessary follow-up medical, dental, optical or psychological treatment as prescribed by screening provider. - 2.
+Foster/adoptive parents shall notify the Department if foster child (ren) in their care requires hospitalization or surgery whether it is an emergency or a non-emergency situation. - 3.
 Foster/adoptive parents shall document or maintain documentation of the child(ren)'s medical care in the child's Journey Placement Notebook.